Displaying All Posts from February, 2010

 By changing your location, atmosphere, tools, and even clothing, you can change the way you work.

 I’ve done quite a bit of experimenting with this, and find it to be quite effective.
-Here are some examples of some different work environments and the types of work you can achieve in each setting: Read More
+Here are some examples of some different work environments and the types of work you can achieve in each setting: Click Here to Read Article …

 Popular search terms for this article:

-change of scenery quotes, quotes about change of scenery, scenery quotes, need a change of scenery quotes, how to get a change of scenery, cubicle scenery, quotes about needing a change of scenery, quotes change of scenery, change of scenery quote, getting out rut quotes
+change of scenery quotes, need a change of scenery quotes, quotes about needing a change of scenery, needing a change of scenery, how to get a change of scenery, quotes about change of scenery, https://workawesome com/productivity/getting-out-of-your-rut-a-change-of-scenery/

 Memo:Random #23